rutrum/stringcase.org/content/cases/cobol.md

 ## History

 Named after it's frequent use in the Cobol programming language.
-In modern programming languages this type of cases is rarely used, usually since the minus sign is used for subtraction and can't be used in identifiers.
+In modern programming languages this case is rarely used, usually since the minus sign is used for subtraction and can't be used in identifiers.

 ## Usage